EasyIP2023/lucurious-docs/index.md

 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](#license)

 These documents are not official in any way, form, or capacity.
-I initially starting thinking of how I wanted to implement February of 2019.
+I initially started to think of how I wanted to implement lucurious February of 2019.
 I was watching the t.v series The Expanse and was looking at how cool all of those user interfaces looked.
 I was like wow I've seen this done before in video games and in web browsers why not as an entire compositor.
 After over a year of programming and thinking it is now an **easy to use** library for building highly sophisticated and advanced Vulkan DRM renderers that work directly with KMS.
 These renderers allow for easy creation of interactable